V-core9/NASA_AssetsReactRedux/README.md

 # Short Info

 - Well I've obviously used CRA with Redux template.
-- Did not bother much with actual CSS so it's a mess that works haha :D
+- Did not bother much with actual CSS so it's a mess that works for now, thinking of actually expanding this since I've ended up reading and listening to bunch of Nasa Assets.
+Then will set up a proper structure for it. haha :D
-- Added few tests to show Redux store slice settings change.
-Not actually fetching any data in tests yet.
+- Added few tests to show testing of Redux store slice.
+Tests are not actually fetching any data yet.
 - Created V2 of Search that incudes additional parameters:
   - Media Type - Image/Audio/Video
   - Title